 The company is also accused of failing to put in place a policy that would handle these incidents.

-What remedies are available to victims?
 In this instance, the employee reported the violation to OSHA.
 OSHA then conducted an investigation and fined the company close to $100,000 for the violations.

 This is only one of the remedies available to victims.
 Victims can also pursue a civil suit to further hold the employer accountable for these violations.
 Such an action would likely result in a monetary award to the victim as well as provide an additional avenue to hold the employer responsible for failing to protect the victim.